AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-49013-email-confirmation-not-translated-to-website-locale.md

     ```

 1. Execute `bin/magento queue:consumers:start async.operations.all --single-thread --max-messages=10`.
-1. You can see the customer account is created correctly on the specified website.
+1. You can see that the customer account is created correctly on the specified website.
 1. Check the email received for customer registration.

 <u>Expected results</u>: